 The isolated and purified DNA is treated with restriction endonucleases which cut the DNA into fragments.
 The restriction enzymes used in recombinant DNA technology play a major role in determining the location at which the desired gene is inserted into the vector genome.
 The restriction endonucleases are sequence-specific which is usually palindrome sequences and cut the DNA at specific points.
 They scrutinize the length of DNA and make the cut at the specific site called the restriction site.
-The desired genes and the vectors are cut by the same restriction enzymes to obtain the complementary sticky notes, thus making the work of the ligases easy to bind the desired gene to the vector.
+The desired genes and the vectors are cut by the same restriction enzymes to obtain the complementary sticky ends, thus making the work of the ligases easy to bind the desired gene to the vector.

 Amplification of Gene of Interest

 Polymerase chain reaction (PCR) is a process to amplify the gene once the proper gene of interest has been cut using the restriction enzymes.
 Through this process, multiple copies of the gene of interest can be produced.
 PCR proceeds in three stages, denaturation, annealing and extension.